 Chad Hiltz has the creative ability to make something amazing out of what most would call garbage.
 The many signs displayed over the buildings are what initially catch the eye of most.
-They are pleasantly surprised when the come in to find many amazing rides.
-In the buildings you will find whatever custom or restoration Chad is working on at the time along with his completed art pieces.
+They are pleasantly surprised when they come in to find many amazing rides.
+In the buildings, you will find whatever custom or restoration Chad is working on at the time along with his completed art pieces.

 Chad titles all of his creations with a name that has meaning to him.
 Chad has proven to many that he is becoming someone.
 His cars have displayed in several magazines with many more to come in the near future.

 Chad’s first creation was a 1960 Chrysler named “Bat Out of Hell” which he customized by creating exaggerated wings on the back quarter panels and shortening the roof by 22 inches.
 He also created a split window in the rear with a dorsal fin and customized the front end using chrome cabinet door handles.

 Chad then created a 1939 Plymouth bout tail coupe named “A Way to Heaven”.

 This was a 4 door that came from a friend’s junkyard.
 The name was given because Chad felt this car would take him to places in the car world that he always visualized.
 The car lived up to its name as it got him in magazines and Gene Winfield himself called that summer requesting Chad to come to California to work with him.

 Next, the 1934 Ford bubble top was created.
 Chad found the body of the car in the woods chopped in two.
 Chad blew the bubble from 3/8 Plexiglas.

 This car was built as a tribute to Ed Big Daddy Roth who is famous for bubble cars.
 Chad’s fame to claim is this is the first hand-blown bubble car in Canada.